 Why squirrel monkeys?

 Although native to Central and South America, squirrel monkeys have a long history in our society.
-They have been imported and bred in the United States since the early 1900's to be kept as pets, exhibited in zoos, and used in research.
+They have been imported and bred in the United States at least since the early 1900's to be kept as pets, exhibited in zoos, and used in research.
 Squirrel monkeys born in captivity in the USA cannot go back to the wild...they are here to stay.

 Note: It is ILLEGAL to keep monkeys as pets in California and most other states.
 SMH does not condone keeping monkeys as pets.

 Why is a squirrel monkey haven needed?

 Squirrel monkeys are widely used in research and there is demand for more accredited sanctuary space to house monkeys retired from research.

 What are squirrel monkeys like?

 Although small at 1 to 2 lbs, they have big personalities, are curious about everything, have lots of smarts, and are super social.